Nikitas-io/ArcadeGame/README.md

 # Arcade Game Project

-This is my version for the arcade game project.
-I made use of **object-oriented** JavaScript with class prototype functions to recreate the frogger game.
+I made use of **object-oriented** JavaScript with class prototype functions to recreate the classic frogger game.
+The user can navigate their character on screen to avoid animated enemies in order to get from the bottom of the screen to the top.

 ## Run the game